m4gshm/fieldr/README.md

   to a map.

-- enrich-const-type - extends a constants type by 'get name' method, 'enum all values' function and
-  `get the constant by a value of the underlying type` function.
+- enrich-const-type - extends a constants type by 'get name' method, 'enum all values' function and 'get a constant by a value of the underlying type' function.

 ## Installation